DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Launch screen duration**

 This configures for how long to display the game launch screen when starting a game.
-The options are _Normal_, _Brief_, _Long_ and _Disabled_.
-If set to _Disabled_, a simple notification popup will be displayed instead.
+The options are _Normal_, _Brief_, _Long_, _Popup_ and _Disabled_.
+If set to _Popup_, a simple notification popup will be displayed instead of the launch screen and if set to _Disabled_ then game launching will be instantaneous.

 **UI mode**